Some links in this post are affiliate links. As an Amazon Associate I earn from qualifying purchases made through links from this site.

 Barrisdale is a fantastic place to set up camp, surrounded by mountains including Ladhar Beinn and Sgurr na Ciche.
 Equally beautiful (and slightly easier to access), there are also some great camping spots along the tranquil shores of Loch Hourn.

-If you’re a fan of beach camping, don’t miss the iconic Sandwood Bay Beach.
+If you’re a fan of wild beach camping, don’t miss the iconic Sandwood Bay Beach.

 One of the prettiest beaches in the UK, near the very top north-west tip of mainland Britain, Sandwood Bay is wild and spectacular.
 With over a mile of pristine pink-gold sands and clean turquoise waters, you’d be forgiven for thinking you’ve left Scotland and somehow ended up in Hawaii.
 (Seriously, this place is incredible!)